 To the first concern: Is this book stomach-churning?
-When House comes on, I change the channel before I get sucked into the story.
+When House comes on, I change the channel before I get drawn in by the story.
 I know there will be at least two moments per episode that will force me to turn from the screen.
-However, I have watched ovarian cysts being surgically removed on YouTube, because those videos are in the context of a medical procedure that is safely performed by professionals; unlike on House, there’s a low chance something will go wrong for the sake of drama.
+However, I’ve watched ovarian cysts being surgically removed on YouTube, because those videos are in the context of a medical procedure performed by professionals; unlike on House, there’s a low chance something will go wrong for the sake of drama.
 If, like me, you draw a line between the gratuitous and the educational, you can stomach this book.
-There are graphic scenes, but they’re written to explain the situation, not to impress or frighten a layman.
+There are graphic scenes, but they’re written to explain a situation, not to impress or frighten a layman.

 The second concern: Will this book disillusion me as to the competency of my doctors?
 Probably.
 Medical mistakes can be painful, life-changing, or life-destroying.
 No one wants to think too hard about the worst-case scenario of procedures they’re about to endure.
 Gawande discusses potentially dangerous doctors in two forms: the doctor who is still learning, and the doctor who has become sloppy.
-To the former, there is an element of hope: Gawande became more than competent, others can learn too.
-Right?
+To the former, there’s an element of hope because people can always learn, right?

-This little slice of horror is tempered by coming after the long account of Gawande learning this procedure through trial and error himself.
+This slice of horror is tempered by an explanation that Gawande also learned this procedure through trial and error.
 He describes the doubt and fear that can set in and how this must be laid aside.
 It’s a human look into a surgeon’s mind when many people would prefer their doctors to be unambiguous heroes.
 “When Good Doctors Go Bad” was more unnerving:

 In one case, he put the wrong-size screw into a patient’s broken ankle, and didn’t notice that the screw had gone in too deep.
 When the patient complained of pain, Goodman refused to admit that anything needed to be done.
 In a similar case, he put a wrong-size screw into a broken elbow.
 The patient came back when the screw head had eroded through the skin.
 (91)

-Doctors like this are the worst case scenario and Gawande recounts the difficult process of having this man suspended: the mounting suspicion, the increased lawsuits, and the doctors and hospital staff who steered patients from Goodman’s office.
-He doesn’t stoop to casting Goodman as a straight-up villain, he is more interested on commenting on burn-outs within the medical community as a whole and how they can be handled.
+Doctors like this are the worst-case scenario and Gawande recounts the difficult process of having this man suspended: the mounting suspicion, the increased lawsuits, and the doctors and hospital staff who steered patients from Goodman’s office.
+He doesn’t stoop to casting Goodman as a straight-up villain, he’s more interested on commenting on burnouts within the medical community as a whole.

 And lastly: Is it boring?
-Gawande will use medical details and technical jargon where necessary, and he will skip them at other times if they are not the point of an anecdote.
-In “Nine Thousand Surgeons” he recounts his time at the American College of Surgeons convention.
-At the convention, there were theaters set up to show actual operations and Gawande watched hours’ worth.
-He recounts three films that particularly impressed him with a sense of wonder and he describes these for the reader; rather than yakking about technical difficulties that only his fellow surgeons might appreciate, he dips into metaphors that anyone can understand (though he does risk over-simplifying):
+Gawande uses medical details and technical jargon when necessary and skips them when they’re not the point of an anecdote.
+In “Nine Thousand Surgeons,” he recounts his time at the American College of Surgeons convention.
+He recounts three films that particularly impressed him with a sense of wonder and describes them for the reader; rather than yakking about technical difficulties that only his fellow surgeons might appreciate, he dips into metaphors that anyone can understand (though he risks over-simplifying):